carpentries/instructor-training/episodes/20-checkout.md

 - "To certify, you must contribute to a lesson, take part in a discussion, and do a teaching demo within 90 days of your training event."
 ---

-During this period after lunch, we'll be talking about some of the nuts and bolts of getting involved in The Carpentries.
-First, we'll discuss what actions you'll need to take after this training to become a fully certified Instructor.
-After that, we'll address any questions about The Carpentries organization, running workshops, and getting involved in the community in other ways.
+During this period after lunch, we will be talking about some of the nuts and bolts of getting involved in The Carpentries.
+First, we will discuss what actions you'll need to take after this training to become a fully certified Instructor.
+After that, we will address any questions about The Carpentries organization, running workshops, and getting involved in the community in other ways.

 ## Application form